Lumintorious/Checkers/README.md

 - Checking a type to another means using that instance to return Valid or Invalid (from Cats)
 - Functions working with checked types can be called with 'checking(...)' to be used more concretely
 - The checking is done at RUNTIME but the type restrictions are represented at COMPILE TIME.
-- No checks for constant literals (more trouble than they are worth)
+- NO compiletime checks for constant literals (more trouble than they are worth)

 ### Imports
 ```Scala